sylk80/tictactoe_team/NOTES.md

 -   ✅ Fix the togglePlayer function
 -   ✅ Rename togglePlayer and refactor as getCurrentPlayer
--   When game ends, game message is printed
+-   🚧 Unit test: When game ends, game message is printed

+-   ✅ Feature file for winning conditions scenario
+-   Unit test to check vertical winning condition